-The cause of the discrepancy between the large scales traced by the combined full-scale RMs and the aperture-synthesis-only data is less clear, as the combined data should in principle produce the same results as a 600-m single-antenna telescope, which would not be subject to the same depolarization effects as the 26-m single-antenna telescope.
-However, the RM patterns appear to remain dominated by the 26-m component in our combined data set.
-At least in the case of this study, polarized emission may be dominated by the large scales of the single-antenna data so that any emission from beyond the single-antenna polarization horizon at the small scales of the aperture synthesis data is subdominant in the combined maps.
-It may be necessary and informative to examine the RM maps produced from the single-antenna and aperture-synthesis components of any combined data set separately in addition to the full-scale map.
+The cause of the discrepancy between the large scales traced by the combined full-scale RMs and the aperture-synthesis-only data is less clear, as the combined data should in principle produce the same results as a 600~m single-antenna telescope, which would not be subject to the same depolarization effects as the 26~m single-antenna telescope.
+Although much of the map is masked out owing to low S/N in the aperture-synthesis-only data \citep[as seen in Figures~\ref{fig:sh216},~\ref{fig:ic443},~\ref{fig:bowtie}, and described in][]{Ordog_2019}, those regions still contribute to the full-scale dataset.
+However, the RM patterns appear to remain dominated by the 26~m component in the combined data.
+At least in the case of this study, polarized emission may be dominated by the large scales of the single-antenna data so that any emission from beyond the single-antenna polarization horizon at the small scales of the aperture-synthesis data is subdominant in the combined maps.
+It may be necessary and informative to examine the RM maps produced from the single-antenna and aperture-synthesis components of any combined dataset separately in addition to the full-scale map.
 Broadband polarization surveys in the same frequency range as the present study, with larger single-antenna telescopes (such as PEGASUS), may help shed light on this question.